-Key Term Description Federal Income Tax No federal income tax applies to earnings for qualified withdrawals, program-to- program transfers, or rollovers.
+Key Term Description Federal Income Tax No federal income tax applies to earnings for qualified withdrawals, program-to prograt transfers, or rollovers between ABLE programs or from a 529 plan.
 Contributions to an account are not deductible for federal income tax purposes, but a Saver's Credit is available for beneficiaries that qualify.
 Saver's Credit Before January 1, 2026, you may be able to claim a Saver's Credit for federal income tax.
-Adjusted Gross Income limits apply and the beneficiary must be age 18 or older not a full-time student, and not claimed as a dependent on another person's return.
-Federal Transfer Taxes For federal gift and estate tax purposes, contributions by a third party to an account are treated as completed gifts to the beneficiary, which may qualify for an annual exclusion.
+Adjusted Gross Income limits apply, and the Beneficiary must be age 18 or older, not a full-time student, and not claimed as a dependent on another person's return.
+Federal Transfer Taxes For federal gift and estate tax purposes, contributions by a third party to an account are treated as completed gifts to the Beneficiary, which may qualify for an annual exclusion.